amvmoc/brainworxmain/MANDATORY_ASSESSMENT_PROTOCOL.md

 ## ⚠️ CRITICAL RULE ⚠️

-**NO ASSESSMENT IS CONSIDERED "COMPLETE" UNTIL ALL 15 VERIFICATION STEPS PASS.**
+**NO ASSESSMENT IS CONSIDERED "COMPLETE" UNTIL ALL 24 VERIFICATION STEPS PASS.**

 If you skip ANY step, the assessment WILL BE BROKEN and users WILL NOT be able to access it.

+**MOST COMMON FAILURES:**
+1. ❌ Name shows blank → You forgot Step 5.4b (add to isSpecialType)
+2. ❌ Shows 0 questions → You forgot Step 5.4b (add to isSpecialType)
+3. ❌ Not in coupon dropdown → You forgot Step 6.1 (add to dropdown options)

 ---